ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ## Conclusion

 In this implementation, I've walked through building a secure OAuth2/OIDC authentication system with Axum.
 While implementing auth can be complex, breaking it down into manageable components helped create a system that's both secure and maintainable.
-The code demonstrates practical patterns for token validation, CSRF protection, and session management that you might find useful in your own projects.
+The code demonstrates practical patterns that you might find useful in your own projects for:

+- Token validation and CSRF protection
+- PKCE implementation for code exchange security
+- Comprehensive session management

 I've posted the complete implementation on [GitHub](https://github.com/ktaka-ccmp/axum-google-oauth2).
 Take a look if you're interested in the implementation details - I'm particularly curious about your thoughts on the security measures and session handling approach.
 If you spot any potential improvements or have questions about specific design choices, I'd love to hear your feedback!